microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0-beta/Get-MgUser.md

 a7afe08d-55b9-4c44-be94-05d17c6513f3 Conf Room Rainier Rainier@Contoso.com Rainier@Contoso.com
 ```

-This example returns all users whose display name contains 'Conf'. $userCount variable will contain the result-set count.
-This example requires the ConsistencyLevel parameter set to `eventual` because the Count and Search parameters are in the command.
-For more information on the use of *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).
+This example returns all users whose display name contains 'Conf'.
+The $userCount variable contains the count of the objects in the result.
+Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

 ### Example 6: Use -Filter to get all the users with a display name that starts with 'Conf' including a count of the returned users, with the results ordered by UserPrincipalName